Thyroid Function Test Kit

 About home thyroid testing

-How to order your thyroid function test kit online
+How to get your thyroid function test kit online

-- It can then it can be posted to your preferred address or you can collect it from a local post office instead
+- Once approved, your test kit can then can be posted to your preferred address or you can collect it from a local post office instead

 How to use the thyroid function test kit